CAPJackie/React-Simple-Challenge/README.md

 Most of the operations will be implemented on client-side, others will just have to be mocked using [Mock Service Worker](https://mswjs.io/docs/api/rest).

-It is recommended that you use some kind of library that already includes UX friendly components as for example [Ant Design](https://ant.design/docs/react/introduce) / [Material UI](https://mui.com/) do.
+It is recommended that you use some kind of library that already includes UX friendly components as for example [Ant Design](https://ant.design/docs/react/introduce) / [Material UI](https://mui.com/) does.

 ## Requirements